ALEC McCLUSKEY

 Alec is frequently instructed in company disputes involving allegations of prejudice to minority shareholders and misconduct by directors.
 Alec also acts in substantial partnership disputes either on behalf of partners themselves or on behalf of creditors of partnerships faced with complex legal or factual issues of partnership law.
 As well as English companies and partnerships, Alec has particular experience of multi-jurisdictional disputes raising questions of foreign company or partnership law.

-• Re X (a company): Complex multi-strand company litigation arising out of a range of investments made by a high net worth individual in a group of companies, raising questions of the interplay of trust rights with company law.
+• Re Pyser Optics Ltd [2022] EWHC 1354 (Ch): s.994 Petition comprising one strand of litigation arising out of a range of investments made by a high net worth individual in a group of companies.

 • Re X (a partnership): Acting for the receivers of the assets of a multi million pound family partnership in a long running Chancery action concerning its dissolution.